 - Earn rate – Aeroplan credit cards have different earn rates so it would make sense to choose a card that gives you the most Aeroplan Miles based on your spending

 - What your future travel plans are – If you plan on using Aeroplan Miles in the future, you should choose your credit cards accordingly.
 A card that offers your 25,000 Aeroplan Miles is great for flights within North America, but if you want to go international, you may want to apply for more than one card.

-- Additional benefits – Besides the ability to earn Aeroplan Miles, you’ll also want to see what other benefits come with the card.
+- Additional benefits – Besides the ability to earn Aeroplan points, you’ll also want to see what other benefits come with the card.
 Airport lounge access, travel insurance and hotel status are important to some people.
-Using your Aeroplan Miles for free flights may happen only once a year, but you can use your benefits all the time.
+Using your Aeroplan Miles for free flights may happen only once a year, but you can always use your benefits.

 Quite often people what’s the difference between Aeroplan and Air Miles.
 Heck, some people assumed they were the same program, but they’re not.
 While both are popular programs in Canada, Aeroplan is exclusive to Air Canada and its partners, while Air Miles allows you to redeem your miles on just about any airline.
 You might already think that Air Miles is the better program, but it’s not that simple.

 Air Miles uses a redemption chart based on where you’re flying from, where you’re flying to and the season.
 That means getting good value for your points can be tricky.
 In addition, earning Air Miles can be hard.
 Yes, there are quite a few Air Miles credit cards, and they have plenty of partners, but the earn rate is not nearly as good as Aeroplan.

 That said, Air Miles gives you the option to earn cash miles which can be redeemed for store credit directly with merchants.
 This is a handy feature, but if you want that kind of reward, you’re likely better off with one of the best cash back credit cards in Canada.